Comprehensive Guide to PhilHealth: Online Registration, Benefits, and Contributions

 We got the best comprehensive PhilHealth guide for you.

-There are three ways to for PhilHealth Registration:
+There are three ways to accomplish your PhilHealth Registration.
+You can apply at:

-1. Apply at any branch of PhilHealth-accredited collecting partners.
+1. Any branch of PhilHealth-accredited collecting partners.
 It can be either iRemit or Ventaja Corporation.

-2. Apply through the PhilHealth online registration facility.
+2. Through the PhilHealth online registration facility.
 The procedure is similar to the Online Application.

-3. Apply by downloading and printing the PMRF.
+3. By downloading and printing the PMRF online registration.
 Complete all the required fields.
 Send it to firstname.lastname@example.org.

 You can use any of these methods.
 Make sure you pay the annual PhilHealth contribution regularly.
 It costs Php 2,400 per year.
 Payment is accepted at any PhilHealth office, collecting agents, or the PhilHealth Operations Center at the POEA Central Office.

-If you have any questions and request, you may contact the following:
+If you have any questions or request, you may contact the following:

 Apply now and pay your contributions.